Alcoholic Liver Disease

-Fibrosis/cirrhosis (scar formation) occurs when the normal liver tissue is destroyed, leaving nonfunctioning scar tissue in its place.
+Cirrhosis (scar formation) occurs when the normal liver tissue is destroyed and replaced with scar tissue..
 Blood flow through your liver becomes difficult and fluid accumulates in the abdominal cavity.
-This could lead to kidney failure and liver cancer.
+This could lead to liver failure and liver cancer.

 Alcoholic Liver Disease Diagnosis at Johns Hopkins

-A diagnosis of liver disease begins with a comprehensive physical exam during which you describe your symptoms and medical history.
-It is important to discuss your alcoholic intake with your doctor.
+A diagnosis of liver disease begins with a comprehensive medical history and physical exam during which you describe your symptoms and your alcoholic intake with your doctor.

 If you drink more than two alcoholic drinks per day, no matter what kind of beverage, you are at risk for liver damage.
 Often, patients underestimate how much they drink.
 Other diagnostic procedures include:

 Blood tests are useful in evaluating liver disorders.
 Certain abnormalities will appear on a blood test if you have alcoholic liver disease.
 However, blood tests are only one part of a full diagnostic workup, since the severity of the liver damage need additional imaging of your liver and or liver biopsy.

 An ultrasound uses sound wave technology to provide your doctor with a detailed image of your liver.
 Ultrasound is a noninvasive test that is easy to perform.
 However, because an ultrasound cannot detect subtle changes in your liver, additional tests may be required.

 A computed tomography (CT) scan is a powerful X-ray.
 Your doctor may use a CT scan to help diagnose cirrhosis, portal hypertension (resistance to blood flow through the liver) and look for presence of liver tumors.